 There are so many factors to consider when choosing paint colors for your interior space.
 Choosing paint colors can feel like a daunting task.
-Most people know that darker colors make a space feel smaller, while lighter colors make a space feel bigger.
+Most people know that darker colors make space feel smaller, while lighter colors make space feel bigger.
 What most people may not realize is that the color you choose can actually affect your mood!

 There are so many colors to choose from and it can be stressful to feel like you may make the wrong choice.
-However, choosing the right paint color for your next home project happens to be our speciality.
+However, choosing the right paint color for your next home project happens to be our specialty.
 Allow us to walk you through some things to keep in mind as you are choosing your colors and provide some guidance on how different colors will make you feel.

 It is true that color can impact one’s mood.
 It can also affect one’s interest in conversation as color can actually elicit different types of emotions which can cause different types of conversations that people have in a space.

 Here are the emotions that each of these color categories can create below:

 Red: The color red elicits excitement and gets your heart going.
 A red room creates the emotion of “fired up” if you will.
 You’re more likely to engage in conversation or feel excited.